braintree/braintree_ios/README.md

 | 5.x.x | Inactive | February 2021 | June 2024 | June 2025 |
 | 4.x.x | Unsupported | November 2015 | February 2022 | February 2023 |

-Versions 4.9.6 and below use outdated SSL certificates and are unsupported.

 ## Demo

 1. Our Xcode project uses SwiftLint.
 To ensure you have it installed see [DEVELOPMENT.md](https://github.com/braintree/braintree_ios/blob/main/DEVELOPMENT.md#swiftlint)
 1. Run `pod install`
-    * There is a known M1 mac issue with CocoaPods.
-See [this solution](https://github.com/CocoaPods/CocoaPods/issues/10220#issuecomment-730963835) to resolve `ffi` dependency issues.
 1. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
 1. Open `Braintree.xcworkspace` in Xcode
 1. Select the `Demo` scheme, and then run